EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 [^14]: "Number and health of stake pools" [https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#core-metrics](https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#core-metrics)

 Increasing K would satisfy both of these, the goal and the Core Metric.
 We would expect to see more healthy pools and more pools adequately rewarded.
-Analysis shows that of the 100 pools that would be affected by the change of K to 1,000 only about 22 pools have a non - 0% margin.
-Meaning only 22 pools would receive less income in the form of margin per block.
-Each of these pools would need to increase margin to maintain current amount of earnings per epoch.

 **Network Cost Argument:**
 While some have argued there will be a network cost as some pools will split and spin up new pools.
 It's important to note that those who split pools and spin up more pools are subverting the K parameter which is meant to set a cap on the ADA staked to one entity.
 So having increased infrastructure cost to those who look to split could be seen a deterrent to subverting the K parameter.